Studying Occupational Therapy at Salford

 Our Occupational Therapy Community

-"The extra trips, guest speakers, journal club and learning opportunities has been fabulous and the chance to come together with different year groups and cohorts and lecturers has built up a lovely community feel."
+"The extra trips, guest speakers, journal club and learning opportunities have been fabulous and the chance to come together with different year groups and cohorts and lecturers has built up a lovely community feel."

 How long do placements on Occupational Therapy typically last?